TheSerj/zenefits-assignment-iitbhu/README.md

 #Client Side
+Client side has been executed in ReactJS.
+Libraries used:
-Client side has been executed using Google Chart APIs for hirarchy chart and axios to call data from Server side application.
+Google Chart APIs for hirarchy chart and axios to call data from Server side application.